Snow Riot: History

+The next was the nation's first labor strike by federal employees.
+The Washington Navy Yard labor strike began on July 29, 1835, after Commodore Isaac Hull responded to thefts by limiting workers' lunch privileges.
+The strikers wanted a ten-hour day and for Hull to retract his order.
+The strike, which eventually grew to 175 white mechanics and workers, immediately exposed longstanding racial discord in the Yard.

+In an undated diary entry for August 1835, African-American diarist Michael Shiner confirmed intimidation by white workers and their demand that the black caulkers stop work.
+He wrote, "Commodore Hull ishsared and evry one of them struck and said they wouldnt work anny moore and at the same time they were collered man from Baltimore by the name of Israel Jones a caulker by Trade he was the forman Caulker of those Colerded Caulkers and they were fifteen or twenty of them here at that time Caulkin on the Columbia and the Carpenters made all of them knock oft two."

+Many scholars have found a "direct linkage between the Washington Navy Yard strike and riot.
+National and local events in 1835 combined to bring workers to strike, but longstanding racial fears and anxieties moved the Yard’s white workers to take the lead in the 'Snow Riot'."

+"White mechanics and carpenters on strike at the Navy Yard caught wind of a vicious rumor that further inflamed their anger and resentment.
+They heard a free black restaurateur named Beverly Snow had said something disrespectful about their wives and daughters."
+Snow's Epicurean Eating House was known for its sophisticated and luxurious food.
+On August 11, 1835, the mob broke up Snow's restaurant and drank his stock of whiskey and champagne.
+Snow fled, and the white rioters were unable to locate him.

-In an undated diary entry for August 1835, African-American diarist Michael Shiner confirmed intimidation by white workers and their demand that the black caulkers stop work [original spelling retained], "Commodore Hull ishsared and evry one of them struck and said they wouldnt work anny moore and at the same time they were collered man from Baltimore by the name of Israel Jones a caulker by Trade he was the forman Caulker of those Colerded Caulkers and they were fifteen or twenty of them here at that time Caulkin on the Columbia and the Carpenters made all of them knock oft two."
-On the same page Shiner relates there was "a Rumor flying around about a colered man by the name of Snow about an expression he had made about the Mechanics wifes god kowes wether he said those things or not and at that time snow kept a Restaurant on the Corner of six street and pennsilvanian west in the cellar and at the time all the Mechanics of classes gathered into snows Restaurant and broke him up Root and Branch and they were after snow but he flew for his life and that night after they had broke snow up they threatened to come to the navy yard after commodore Hull."
-But they did not come that night and the next day Commodore Hull received orders from the Navy Department from the Hon Secretary of the Navy Mr Levy Woodbury Levi Woodbury to fortify the yard"?
-After breaking up his restaurant, the mechanics drank all of Snow's stock of whiskey and champagne.
-However, Snow had fled, and the white rioters were unable to locate him.
-Mobs of whites continued to attack all establishments run by free blacks: schools, churches, and businesses.
+Shiner, the diarist, wrote of "a Rumor flying around about a colered man by the name of Snow about an expression he had made about the Mechanics wifes god kowes wether he said those things or not and at that time snow kept a Restaurant on the Corner of six street and pennsilvanian west in the cellar and at the time all the Mechanics of classes gathered into snows Restaurant and broke him up Root and Branch and they were after snow but he flew for his life and that night after they had broke snow up they threatened to come to the navy yard after commodore Hull."
+But they did not come that night and the next day Commodore Hull received orders from the Navy Department from the Hon Secretary of the Navy Mr Levi Woodbury to fortify the yard"?